Associate Dean Kevin Edgar

 He is a professor in the Department of Sustainable Biomaterials at Virginia Tech, and is adjunct in the Department of Chemistry.
-He is an active member of the Macromolecules Innovation Institute, with its internationally renowned Macromolecular Science and Engineering interdisciplinary graduate program, and has also been highly active in the Institute for Critical Technology and Applied Science, where he led the Biobased Materials Center, the Renewable Materials initiative, and now is a leader of the VT Center for Engineered Health.
-Edgar has also been active in the Fralin Life Science Institute, where he serves on the executive committee of the VT Center for Drug Discovery and Delivery.
+He is an active member of the Macromolecules Innovation Institute, with its internationally renowned Macromolecular Science and Engineering interdisciplinary graduate program, and has also been highly active in the Institute for Critical Technology and Applied Science, where he led the Biobased Materials Center, the Renewable Materials initiative, and now is a member of the VT Center for Engineered Health.
+Edgar has also been active in the Fralin Life Science Institute, where he is a co-director of the Infectious Disease Interdisciplinary Graduate Education Program (ID IGEP).

-Edgar has been heavily involved in activities that serve the profession of chemistry, and especially polysaccharide science.
-He is an editor of the journal Carbohydrate Polymers, and an associate editor of the journal Cellulose.
+especially polysaccharide science.
+He is an editor of the journal Carbohydrate Polymers, and an editorial board member of the journals Cellulose and Biomacromolecules.
 He is a long-time member of the American Chemical Society (ACS), having served as Chair of a local section (Northeast Tennessee), a division (Cellulose and Renewable Materials, CELL), and two committees (Divisional Activities, and Meetings and Expositions), and currently serves in ACS governance as a Councilor.
 Edgar was named one of the inaugural class of Fellows of the ACS, and was also named a fellow of the ACS CELL Division.
 He received the Anselme Payen award, its highest technical award, from CELL in 2016.
 His graduate students have received the Graduate Student first place award from CELL four times; this award is international in scope and only one first place award is given each year.